AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

    The utility displays the server details.

-   ![Agent status and state after refresh](../../images/af-details-refreshed.png)

-​   **Note:** Once an AF Server has been added, the utility scans the configured AF server for referenced Data Archives.
+   ![Agent status and state after refresh](../../images/af-details-refreshed.png) **Note:** Once an AF Server has been added, the utility scans the configured AF server for referenced Data Archives.
 As the utility finds Data Archives, they are shown in the **Detected Data Archives** list.
 You can select and add the desired Data Archive.
 You do not have to wait for the scan to complete.
-You can also manually type the name of the Data Archive if you do not want to wait for the scan.
+You can also select *Add Data Archive Server** on the left and manually enter the name of the Data Archive if you do not want to wait for the scan.

 1. Select one of the Data Archives listed under `Detected Data Archives`, and then select **Add Selected Data Archive**.